Special Educational Needs and Disabilities (SEND)

 The link above will take you to the website detailing Salford Council's Local Offer for support for children and young people with special educational needs or disabilities.
 It covers information on things to do, information about getting around, health services, help to prepare for adult life or general support and advice.

 SEND Complaints Procedure.

 If you have any queries regarding the SEND provision we offer please speak to the Phase Leader and SENDCo in the first instance.
 If they do not resolve your complaint to an acceptable standard please make an appointment to see the Headteacher via the school office.
 Please also refer to the Complaints Policy.

 If your child has an Education, Health and Care Plan, you can contact our school caseworker, Heather Graham on 01617780410.

 SIASS is also a parental support service accessible to all parents and carers.
-SIASS staff, Jeanette Costello and Maureen Fowler are able to listen to your concerns and support you at a meeting with school.
+SIASS staff, Jeanette Lomas and Maureen Fowler are able to listen to your concerns and support you at a meeting with school.
 SIASS are contactable at SIASS - Salford Information, Advice and support Service [ Parent Partnership] 2rd Floor Unity House, Swinton Civic Centre, Chorley Rd, Salford.
 M27 5AW, 0161 778 0343